ronuraltindag/EC282/README.md

 You have **10 homework assignments**.
 The submission method is automated, and no submissions will be accepted after the deadline (even 5 minutes).
 There will be no exceptions if you fail to complete the assignment.
 You will obtain full credit if you correctly answer at least 70% of the questions.
 You have three attempts to answer each question and I will take the maximum for these attempts.
 You are encouraged to collaborate on homework tasks or to seek assistance from campus resources.

-### Academic Integrity
+## Academic Integrity

 Learning is a privilege that demands responsibility.
 At Bentley, students and faculty are members of an academic community that supports integrity both inside and outside the classroom.
 The expectation at Bentley is that students will take advantage of the opportunity for intellectual development and, in doing so, will conduct themselves in a manner consistent with the standards of academic integrity.
 When these standards are violated or compromised, individuals and the entire Bentley community suffer.
 Students who engage in acts of academic dishonesty not only face university censure but also may harm their future educational and employment opportunities.
 In other words, don’t bring unauthorized materials into exams, don’t plagiarize someone else’s work, and make sure that your collaborations are conducted in accordance with university and course policy.

-All students have access to Bentley’s academic integrity policy on Blackboard (via the Academic Integrity course page) and the Undergraduate Student Handbook/Graduate Catalog.
+All students have access to Bentley’s academic integrity policy on school's web page and the Undergraduate Student Handbook/Graduate Catalog.
 The best way to avoid a problem is to consult with your instructor before taking any action that might constitute a violation.

-### Diversity Inclusion and Support
+## Diversity Inclusion and Support

 **Statement of Diversity and Inclusion**